Levermann Strategy

 3. Equity ratio

 Financial stability.
-The Levermann strategy uses the equity ratio to test the financial stability of the company.
-The higher it is, the more solidly financed the company is.
-A low equity ratio signals that the company is financed more by debt and is therefore dependent on lenders.
+With the equity ratio, the Levermann strategy examines the financial stability of the company.
+The higher it is, the more solidly the company is financed.
+A low equity ratio indicates that the company is financed more through debt and is therefore dependent on external capital providers.

-Financial stocks often have a significantly lower equity ratio because their business model means that they have a lot of debt capital.
-Cyclical companies are much more at risk with a low equity ratio, as in a crisis it can quickly become impossible to pay the interest.
+Financial stocks often have a significantly lower equity ratio because they have a lot of debt due to their business model.
+Cyclical companies are significantly more vulnerable with a low equity ratio, as it can quickly lead to an inability to pay interest in a crisis.

 To calculate: